 Exploring your vocation

-If you think that God may be calling you to Ordained or Licensed Lay Ministry (e.g. Reader) in the Church of England, the first step is to discuss this with your incumbent (church leader) or chaplain.
+Could God be calling you to Ordained or Licensed Lay Ministry (e.g. Reader) in the Church of England?
+I f so,the first step is to discuss this with your incumbent (church leader) or chaplain.
 They will help you to explore your sense of call and develop your discipleship, your involvement in mission, your knowledge of the Church of England and your understanding of what it means to be in public ministry.

 Who can be ordained (or licensed)?

 In order to be considered as a candidate for ordained or licensed lay ministry, you need to have been baptised.
-You also need to have been confirmed by a bishop.
-You will have a vibrant, life-transforming faith in Jesus Christ, and be worshipping regularly at a Church of England church in which you are involved in mission and ministry as an active part of the church community.
+You must also have been confirmed by a bishop.
+You will have a vibrant, life-transforming faith in Jesus Christ and worship regularly at a Church of England church where you are involved in mission and ministry as an active part of the church community.

 In addition: